-- Find the compression location – If your dog’s heat has stopped beating place your hands at the above mentioned pulse point, where the left elbow meets the ribs.
+- Find the compression location – If your dog’s heart has stopped beating place your hands at the above-mentioned pulse point, where the left elbow meets the ribs.

 - Lock hands – Put one hand over the other and lock your elbows.

 - Compression – Press firmly but gently 15 times in 10 seconds.

 - Alternate – 15 compressions for every breath, then another 15 compressions and one breath.
 Continue this pattern until under a vet’s care.

 These are the basics of what you can do if your dog stops breathing or having a heartbeat.
 For classes in the Portland area, here is an article that lists resources.
 Just like knowing CRP for humans, being aware of lifesaving techniques for your beloved four-legged family can make all the difference in saving a life.